-The subnet mask which must be specified in some programs covers network and subnet part, e.g. in our university it is typically 255.255.25.0.
+The subnet mask which must be specified in some programs covers network and subnet part, e.g. in our university it is typically 255.255.255.192 (the last byte is 11000000).

 If two IP addresses agree in the network part and in the subnet part, the computers are connected to the same network.